Azure/azure-kusto-java/quickstart/README.md

 5. Follow the wizard
 6. Download the app as a zip file
 7. Extract the app source code to your folder of choice
-8. The configuration parameters defined in `kusto-sample-config.json` are already defined appropriately for your ADX cluster, which you can verify
+8. The configuration parameters defined in `kusto_sample_config.json` are already defined appropriately for your ADX cluster, which you can verify

 ### Running the app
-1. Open a command line window to the folder downloaded above
+1. Open a command line window to the folder extracted to above
 2. Run `mvn clean install` to compile the source code into a binary
 3. Run the binary using `java -jar target\kusto-quickstart-[version]-jar-with-dependencies.jar`